illumio/terraform-provider-illumio-core/docs/index.md

 **Non-Versioned Resource**: Resource which does not require provisioning

-While managing versioned and non-versioned resources together, if you want to destroy a non-versioned resource which is already linked with the versioned resource then you must unlink/delete versioned resource and provision it first.
+While managing versioned and non-versioned resources together, if you want to destroy a non-versioned resource that is already linked with the versioned resource then you must unlink/delete the versioned resource and provision it first.
 You can perform the following steps for the same:
-  -  Unlink the non-versioned resources from versioned resources OR destroy the versioned resources and then provision it using provisioning binary
+  -  Unlink the non-versioned resources from versioned resources OR destroy the versioned resources and then provision them using provisioning binary
   - Perform the deletion of non-versioned resources

 For example, to delete the label `env_dev` which is referred in `env_lg`